Accident at Work Claim*

 Accident* at work claims must be submitted to the Personal Injuries Assessment Board for assessment.
-On average, claims made to PIAB are assessed within 9 months from the date the Board notifies the party who the claim is taken against.
+On average, claims made to PIAB are assessed within 9 months from the date the Board notifies the party to who the claim is taken.

 If the case is dealt with and concluded at this point to the satisfaction of the parties, the entire timeframe could be 9 months to one year.
 If the matter is not dealt with by the Injuries Board, the injured party may have the option of proceeding to court to seek a Judgement from the court.